turingschool/frontend-mod-1-prework/section4/README.md

 ### State (Properties)

-Proerties contains data about a specific object.
+Properties contains data about a specific object.
 We also refer to this group of data as **state**.
 The information format should be one of the data types we've learned about (String, Number, Boolean, Array, Object).

 The example that follows has 3 properties in state - `amount`, `date`, and `type`.
 They are declared _inside_ of the `constructor` method _inside_ of the class.